Brécourt: World War II

 The Brécourt military installation was virtually undetectable by aerial observation.
+The site went therefore unnoticed by the Allies due to its small size and proximity to the coast, as it was viewed as part of the broader Atlantic Wall coastal fortification program, and pro.
 However, the 387th Bombardment Group records indicate Operation Crossbow bombing in Manche of a "Martinvast V-1 site" on 11 November 1943, which may have been Brécourt.

-The launch pad was not fully completed when the Allies captured Brécourt a few days before July 4, 1944. both Dwight Eisenhower and Winston Churchill subsequently visited the facility.
+The isolation of the Cotentin Peninsula after the D-Day invasion prevented the deployment of V-1 equipment at Brecourt.
+The launch pad was not fully completed when the Allies captured Brécourt a few days before July 4, 1944.
+Both Dwight Eisenhower and Winston Churchill subsequently visited the facility.

-The bunker was declared a French protected monument on 1 December 1996.